Percentage Calculator UK — Free Online Tool

-Free percentage calculator — find percentages, calculate % increase/decrease, and work out what % one number is of another.
-Quick and easy.
+Free UK percentage calculator — find X% of Y, calculate % increase/decrease, and work out what % one number is of another.
+Instant, step-by-step.

 Use this free percentage calculator to quickly work out percentages.
 Choose a mode below — find a percentage of a number, calculate what percentage one number is of another, or work out the percentage change between two values.